 Cyclades Islands

-Serifos Island is a really good island for solo travel if you are on a budget!
-Definitely the cheapest Greek Island on my trip.
-It is also one of the more authentic Greek islands and very affordable!
-It is a chill vibe with some of the nicest people.
+Serifos is a vibe.
+It’s an authentic, laid-back island that is a really good island for solo travel if you are on a budget!
+It was the cheapest Greek Island on my trip.

 📍 Grab FREE GOOGLE MAP of the best places to visit in Serfios!